dashkite/proposal-web-events/docs/web-events.md

 ## Transforms

-We have contemplated transforms as a feature of DashKite DB, but we could instead introduce them as part of the Events service.
+We introduce transforms as part of the Events service, to map one data type to another.
 We could thus support basic workflows entirely within the Events service.
 We could start out with relative simple transforms, like renaming a field, and introduce more complex features, like mapping across an array, in time.
 We could eventually integrate Web Queries into the transformation, making it possible to enrich a resource using other resources, and then transform them.

 ## Authorization

 Authorization for the Events service, as with other services, is done via Rune.
 We can include these Runes alongside those we forge upon authentication.
 When creating Web Handlers, two Runes may be necessary: one for the Events Service and one for the Handler.
 Of course, our Web app can handle this for you, and for most creators, this will be sufficient.
 However, for developers, this will be less convenient than most Webhook implementations, which are coupled to an underlying service, and thus require only one credential.

-## Advantages Of Vedic Dolphin
+## Brokers

-In theory, we could implement Web Handlers regardless of the authorization scheme.
-On the other hand, without a policy-based approach, a Web Events implementation would be coupled to the underlying service.
-In any event, both Handlers and Events can be added seamlessly and unintrusively to any of our APIs.
-As we add new APIs, we get more Webhooks for free, creating myriad possibilities for interactions between services.
+In theory, brokers could seamlessly and unintrusivel add Handlers, Events, and Transforms to any API.
+API providers would get Web Event support for free, creating myriad possibilities for interactions between services.

 ## Implications For No Code